-There are no known restricted, declared dangerous or menacing dogs in the Shire.
+There are no known restricted, declared dangerous dogs in the shire.
 The have been no incidents which have resulted in an animal being declared dangerous or restricted.

-OBJECTIVE 1: Identify and register all Declared Dogs in the municipality by June 2018.
+Objective 1: Identify and register all Declared Dogs in the municipality.

-ACTIVITY WHEN EVALUATION Inspect all industrial properties in the municipality for dogs housed or kept for guarding purposes Annually All dogs removed from property or declared appropriately.
-Educate the community about what is a dangerous dog December 2018 Media release and website/social media updates Link to Agriculture Victoria website containing information on owning a menacing dog.
+Activity When Evaluation Inspect all industrial properties in the municipality for dogs housed or kept for guarding purposes Annually All dogs removed from property or declared appropriately.
+Educate the community about what is a dangerous dog Ongoing Media release and website/social media updates Link to Agriculture Victoria website containing information on owning a menacing dog.

-OBJECTIVE 2: Effectively inspect and audit all declared dog premises annually to ensure they are following the keeping requirements.
+Objective 2: Effectively inspect and audit all declared dog premises annually to ensure they are following the keeping requirements.

-ACTIVITY WHEN EVALUATION Inspect all premises housing declared dogs Annually 100% compliance with requirements
+Activity When Evaluation Inspect all premises housing declared dogs Annually 100% compliance with requirements